-Residential Waste Collection Services
+Residential Garbage Collection Services

 Keeping our roads safe and clear all year around.
 Tips, schedules, maps and apps for all public works services

 If your garbage has been missed, please make sure it is placed correctly and contact Town Operations.
-There is no automated waste collection on statutory holidays.
+There is no automated garbage collection on statutory holidays.
 Collection resumes on the next regular business day.

 Garbage Collection Carts

-Garbage in the collection carts should only consist of regular household waste.
+Garbage in the collection carts should only consist of regular household garbage.
 The Town will not take items such as oil, chemicals, automotive parts, Christmas trees, furniture, large pieces of wood, metal or construction materials.

 There are two residential sizes to choose from: